Sarodace/Group-11-ECE2305-Project/README.md

-3. Add ``` Lxterminal -e python “/home/Desktop/Group-11-ECE2305-Project/main.py” ``` to that same file.
+3. Add ``` Lxterminal -e python2.7 “/home/Desktop/Group-11-ECE2305-Project/main.py” ``` to that same file.
 This ensures that the program always runs on startup.

     NOTE: This command assumes that the python file is located in the "./Group-11-ECE2305-Project" folder on the desktop